Read over pointers from the following topics:

 I am a CU employee and my spouse is a CU employee.
 Can I use my spouse’s benefit for myself?

-No. You and your dependent spouse cannot be covered as both an employee and dependent under TWB.
-An employee is how you are identified and must follow all employee rules under eligibility.
+No. You and your dependent spouse cannot be covered as both an employee and dependent under Tution Assistance Benefit.
+You are identified as an employee and must follow all employee rules under eligibility.

 I want to waive my TAB and give it to my dependent, what is required?